cstaelin/Pathdir-Extension/README.md

 ## What is it?

-This package contains the NetLogo **pathdir extension**, which provides NetLogo with some file-related primitives not included in the standard language, particularly primitives related to manipulating directories, moving files, and finding the size and modification dates of files.
+This package contains the NetLogo **pathdir extension**, which provides NetLogo with some file-related primitives not included in the standard language, particularly primitives related to manipulating directories, identifying the current NetLogo model, moving files, and finding the size and modification dates of files.

 [back to top](#netlogo-pathdir-extension)

 ## Installation

 First, [download the latest version of the extension](https://github.com/cstaelin/Pathdir-Extension/releases).
-Note that the latest version of this extension was compiled against NetLogo 5.0.5.
+Note that the latest version of this extension was compiled against NetLogo 5.1.0.
 If you are using a different version of NetLogo you might consider building your own jar file ([see building section below](#building)).

 Unzip the archive, rename the extracted directory to **pathdir**, and move the **pathdir** directory to the **extensions** directory inside your NetLogo application folder.
 The NetLogo application will normally be in the Applications folder on the Mac, or under C:\Program Files (x86) on Windows.
 Or you can place the pathdir directory in the same directory holding the NetLogo model in which you want to use this extension.